LLCooLM495/MattENGL350/_posts/2022-02-06-review-one.md

 ![Calvert](https://llcoolm495.github.io/MattENGL350/images/calvert.png)

 All that is said by this site about Calvert himself is that he was a "courtier and colonist in America"; though, there are further options at the bottom of the page to explore the various subgroups that the selected person belongs to.
-I wish I were able to appreciate it as these people surely would, but I am most decidedly a bit of a fish-out-of-water on this site.
+I wish I were able to appreciate it as these people surely would, and although I am most decidedly a bit of a fish-out-of-water on this site, I cannot help but be in awe of the effort it has taken to create a site as expansive as this on such a niche subject.